adopted-ember-addons/ember-data-factory-guy/README.md

  - Only used if the mock was set to fail with ```fails()```  and you want to set the mock to succeed to simulate a successful retry

-- mock#timesCalled
-  - verify how many times the ajax call was mocked
+- User property timesCalled to verify how many times the ajax call was mocked
-  - use `timesCalled` property on the mock
   - works when you are using mockQuery, mockQueryRecord, mockFindAll, or mockUpdate
   - mockFind will always be at most 1 since it will only make ajax call the first time, and then the store will use cache the second time